OurNorthernRoots

 Children

 +1.
 Jane Curry, b.
-8 Feb 1773, Pennsylvania, USA Find all individuals with events at this location
+8 Feb 1773, Northumberland County, Pennsylvania Find all individuals with events at this locationd.
+19 Aug 1858, Mooresburg, Montour County, Pennsylvania Find all individuals with events at this location (Age 85 years)

 Family ID F7192 Group Sheet | Family Chart